Skincare for Oily Skin: Tips That Actually Work

 Step 5: Sunscreen

-Never skip this step.
+This step is highly recommended.
 Choose a broad-spectrum SPF 30 or higher.
-Look for lightweight, matte-finish sunscreens specifically formulated for oily or acne-prone skin.
+Look for lightweight, matte-finish sunscreens specifically formulated for oily or conged skin.

 Recommended sunscreen types: